 To conduct innovative, multidisciplinary GXE research and translate understanding of risk stratification to disease prevention via community empowerment, at home and around the globe.
-CEG investigators, trainees, collaborators and staff are guided in
+CEG investigators, trainees, collaborators, and staff are guided in

-The CEG is led by Director Susan M. Pinney, Ph.D., F.A.C.E., a Fellow of the American College of Epidemiologists and a member of the Cincinnati Cancer Center.
-Dr. Pinney is a longtime leader, having served as Deputy Director
+The CEG is led by Director Susan M. Pinney, Ph.D., F.A.C.E., a Fellow of the American College of Epidemiologists, and a member of the Cincinnati Cancer Center.
+A prolific researcher and author, she currently leads multiple grants,

 including R01, R03, and R24 awards reflecting more than $1.5 million in additional total research support.

-Among the 69 investigators who serve as full, clinical, or associate members of the CEG are New Investigators whose Center support is already generating noteworthy Returns on Investment.
+Among the 64 investigators who serve as full, clinical, or associate members of the CEG are New Investigators whose Center support is already generating noteworthy Returns on Investment.
 CEG New Investigator Awardees, Pilot award

 recipients, and other sub-awardees have generated average returns of 13:1 and greater through innovative and exploratory projects leading to larger R21, R00, and R-01 type studies.